 Ecosystem Learning Objectives

-- Define primary producer, primary consumer, secondary consumer, and omnivory and be able to accurately identify these in a food web
+- Define primary producer, primary consumer, and secondary consumers and be able to accurately identify these in a food web.

 - Read and interpret a food web diagram with multiple trophic levels and how these interact using top-down and bottom-up terminology.